collapsed-stacks/atheism/questions/2401/what-does-exist-mean-when-we-say-god-does-not-exist.md

 - posted by: [Joe](https://stackexchange.com/users/-1/1064-joe) on 2011-02-23
 - score: 0

-<p>It would simply indicate that the word 'god' (like 'unicorn') refers to an inexistent.</p>
+It would simply indicate that the word 'god' (like 'unicorn') refers to an inexistent.

-<p>To be precise, we could perhaps formulate this as: real without being actual.</p>
+To be precise, we could perhaps formulate this as: real without being actual.

-<p>So 'God' refers not to a being but to an image or idea, a concept.
-But the question here is precisely what sort of concept it names, what virtual being it refers to; and most importantly the humiliation of reason required to posit the conception of a benevolent deity in the first place.</p>
+So 'God' refers not to a being but to an image or idea, a concept.
+But the question here is precisely what sort of concept it names, what virtual being it refers to; and most importantly the humiliation of reason required to posit the conception of a benevolent deity in the first place.

 ## Answer 2878